Turini/spotippos/README.md

 ## Running Spotippos app

-If you already have Java 10 and mvn installed, you can easily execute this app using:
+If you already have JDK 10 and mvn installed, you can easily execute this app using:

 ```
 mvn tomcat7:run